fightforthefuture/old.fightforthefuture.org/site/_posts_full/2016-07-11-here-are-the-key-senators-on-mccain-4787.md

 ##### (special thanks to Edward Snowden for helping make this viral!)

-Now, Republican leadership is planning to re-introduce the measure (<a href="https://www.congress.gov/congressional-record/2016/06/20/senate-section/article/S4335-2" target="_blank">McCain Amendment 4787</a>) and do a re-vote this week.
+Now, Republican leadership is planning to re-introduce the measure ([McCain Amendment 4787](https://www.congress.gov/congressional-record/2016/06/20/senate-section/article/S4335-2)) and do a re-vote this week.
 Even though we won the first time, the razor-thin margin means this upcoming vote could really go either way.
 It all boils down to a few key senators who are undecided or likely to change their minds.
 Here’s what we know so far:

 # Crucial Swing Voters